-Modal Diversity, I, is the expression of a totality of signification, 16.
+MODAL DIVERSITY, I, is the expression of a totality of signification, 16.

-Modal Nucleus, II, if nucleus, retrocipations and anticipations of a meaning modus have been found, there is no sense in a further analysis, 485.
+MODAL NUCLEUS, II, if nucleus, retrocipations and anticipations of a meaning modus have been found, there is no sense in a further analysis, 485.

-MODAL AND STRUCTURAL DIFFERENCE, III. in the case of undifferentiated and differentiated communities, 348.
+MODAL AND STRUCTURAL DIFFERENCE, III, in the case of undifferentiated and differentiated communities, 348.

-Modal Universality, II, counterpart of sphere sovereignty; the apparent success of absolutizations and the various "-isms" DAVID HUME'S universe of the imagina-tion, 331; truth in this conception, his view is self-refuting; so is Kant's, 332; divine irony in all kinds of "-isms" in the history of philosophy, 333; sphere universality and world order; and the Christian religion; the naïve attitude; dualism of belief and thought; nature and grace, 334; the openingprocess and modal sphere universality; the influence of sin; the harmony of a perfect work of art; the "spiritualization" of the material sides in such an artifact; sin as a dis-DAVID HUME's universe of the imaginasides in such an artifact; sin as a disconcerting resistance, 335;
+MODAL UNIVERSALITY, II, counterpart of sphere sovereignty; the apparent success of absolutizations and the various "-isms"; DAVID HUME'S universe of the imagina-tion, 331; truth in this conception, his view is self-refuting; so is KANT'S, 332; divine irony in all kinds of "isms" in the history of philosophy, 333; sphere universality and world order; and the Christian religion; the naïve attitude; dualism of belief and thought; nature and grace, 334; the openingprocess and modal sphere universality; the influence of sin; the harmony of a perfect work of art; the "spiritualization" of the material sides in such an artifact; sin as a disconcerting resistance, 335;